TOP Famous Companies with Arrow Logos

 Macromedia Logo

-Prior to its acquisition by Adobe, Macromedia was a prominent niche company in the field of website development software and graphics tools.
-The American company paved the way for ideas in the digital space with iconic products such as Dreamweaver and Flash that changed the dynamics of web design.
+Before its acquisition by Adobe, Macromedia was a prominent niche company in website development software and graphics tools.
+The American company paved the way for digital ideas with iconic products such as Dreamweaver and Flash, which changed the dynamics of web design.

-The company’s logo was central to the brand and different from the usual arrow logos.
+The company’s logo was central to the brand and stood out from typical arrow logos.
 Instead of a sharp, angular trajectory, the Macromedia logo had a more curved arrow, introducing an element of fluidity.

-The upward-pointing arrow tells the story of a brand aiming high, constantly evolving, and pushing the boundaries of what is possible in digital design.
+The upward-pointing arrow tells the story of a brand that aims high, constantly evolves, and pushes the boundaries of what is possible in digital design.

 Onnit